MinPyaeKyaw/react-modal-manager/README.md

 ```
 import React from 'react';
 import ReactDOM from 'react-dom';
-import { ModalProvider } from 'your-modal-package';
+import { ModalProvider } from 'react-modal-manager';

 const App = () => {
   return (